Random-Machine/Autosplitters/README.md

 In the LiveSplit splits editor, make sure your game is set to Watch_Dogs and then click the "Activate" button.

 ## How it Works
-**Starting and ending splits still have to be done manually.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
+**Starting and ending splits still have to be done manually if you are doing a fullgame run.** The autosplitter should split whenever the mission counter in Act 1, 2, 3, or 4 goes up.
 For most missions, this will be after the mission complete text has shown up and dissapeared.
 Some missions like Collateral in Act 2 will split earlier because those missions behave differently.

 Since the hash of disrupt_b64.dll is different between versions, it is calculated and used to determine version differences.